 - ICSE has no transferability as compared to CBSE

 - No grading system as like CBSE

-- Curriculum is tougher than that of CBSE
+- The curriculum is tougher than that of CBSE

-- One gives an overall growth while other gives you vital push for a selected oriented subject/field
+- The difference Between CBSE and ICSE Board is that one gives an overall growth while others give you vital push for a selected oriented subject/field

-- It is the key responsibility of the school management irrespective to the Boards, they must maintain an equilibrium between curriculum and sports.
+- It is the key responsibility of the school management irrespective of the Boards, they must maintain an equilibrium between curriculum and sports.

-- At the end of the day matters is child’s academic performance, so Board is not a parameter for deciding the school, although for some extent it can be counted.
+- At the end of the day, matters are the child’s academic performance, so the Board is not a parameter for deciding the school, although for some extent it can be counted.

-- Parents need to discuss along with their kids and also listening to the views of kids while choosing the school or Boards
+- Parents need to discuss along with their kids and also listen to the views of kids while choosing the school or Boards

-- Students need to enjoy their skills at schools along with their studies so as to not to be confused between the Boards.
+- Students need to enjoy their skills at school along with their studies to not be confused between the Boards.

-- Counselling can be provided from school management while choosing or changing the schools from one board to another.
+- Counseling can be provided by school management while choosing or changing the schools from one board to another.

-- Most importantly is what the students like, if students are not happy with school, Board can’t help much in this case.
+- Most importantly is what the students like, if students are not happy with the school, the Board can’t help much in this case.

-- Better parents and students together discuss on career prospective and finally choose the best.
+- Better parents and students together discuss career prospective and finally choose the best.